 The overarching agreed joint objectives of EU-Iran relations are:

-In the follow-up to the Joint Statement by the High Representative/Vice-President of the European Union, Federica Mogherini and the Minister of Foreign Affairs of the Islamic Republic of Iran, Javad Zarif from16 April 2016, a number of high-level visits and exchanges have advanced EU-Iran cooperation on economic relations, humanitarian aid, civil nuclear energy, environment and climate.
-High level dialogues on human rights and on finance and banking have also taken place.
+In the follow-up to the Joint Statement by the High Representative/Vice-President of the European Union, Federica Mogherini and the Minister of Foreign Affairs of the Islamic Republic of Iran, Mohammad Javad Zarif from 16 April 2016, a number of high-level visits and exchanges have advanced EU-Iran cooperation in a variety of areas and sectors, ranging from economic, trade and investment talks, to education and science cooperation, environment and climate change’ expert exchanges and discussions on humanitarian and human rights issues.

 The European Union actively supports Iran's integration in the world economy and its membership in the World Trade Organization.